1st Durham Volunteer Artillery: Interwar

-When the TF was reconstituted on 7 February 1920 the Durham RGA reformed at West Hartlepool, with one battery (later numbered 186) from Nos 1–3 Companies and one battery (later 187) from No 4 Company at Hartlepool.
-In 1921 the TF was reorganised as the Territorial Army (TA) and the unit was designated as the Durham Coast Brigade, RGA.
-The RGA was subsumed into the Royal Artillery on 1 June 1924 and the unit was redesignated again as the Durham Heavy Brigade, RA.
+When the TF was reconstituted on 7 February 1920, the Durham RGA reformed at West Hartlepool, with one battery (later numbered 186) from Nos 1–3 Companies and one battery (later 187) from No 4 Company at Hartlepool.
+In 1921, the TF was reorganised as the Territorial Army (TA) and the unit was designated as the Durham Coast Brigade, RGA.
+The RGA was subsumed into the Royal Artillery on 1 June 1924 and the unit was again redesignated, this time as the Durham Heavy Brigade, RA.
 It fell within the 50th (Northumbrian) Divisional Area.

 The HQ was still at The Armoury in West Hartlepool, which was shared with the 3rd (Durham) Battery, RFA, and the 5th Battalion Durham Light Infantry.
 The commanding officer was Major Leonard Ropner (1895–1977), who was a director of a local shipping firm and had won a MC commanding a battery in France during the war.
 His younger brother, William Guy Ropner, was also a major in the Durham Heavy Brigade.
 Leonard Ropner later became an MP and was created a baronet.

-In 1926 it was decided that the coast defences of the UK would be manned by the TA alone.
-In 1932, HQ of the Durham Heavy Bde moved to the Drill Hall in Ward Street, Hartlepool and on 1 October 186 Battery was converted to a Medium Battery and transferred to the 54th (Durham and West Riding) Medium Bde RA.
+In 1926, it was decided that the coast defences of the UK would be manned by the TA alone.
+In 1932, HQ of the Durham Heavy Bde moved to the Drill Hall in Ward Street, Hartlepool and, on 1 October, 186 Battery was converted to a Medium Battery and transferred to the 54th (Durham and West Riding) Medium Bde RA.
 The unit raised a new battery numbered 174 in October 1937.
-In line with the RA"s modernisation of its terminology, the unit was entitled the Durham Heavy Regiment on 1 November 1938.
+In line with the RA's modernisation of its terminology, the unit was entitled the Durham Heavy Regiment on 1 November 1938.